moley/exampleGradleDepsPerformance/README.md

 to a gradle multi project module (stamm-server, stamm-client, stamm-shared......), whereas every content of a previous artifact is migrated to another submodule.
 We also provide bom modules to define which version of which module should be used only once and not to have to define this information per submodule.
-This project is only a part of our hole project (50%), so the performance values shown afterwards will be even getting worse.
-Currently this is a show stopper for our intended migration.

 ## How to prepare with local artifactory server
 I have added a docker-compose to setup a local artifactory OSS instance.
 To reproduce do the following: